sleyva97/DockerVault/README.md

 ### What is the Scope of this project?

 The point of this project is to just mess around with Docker, Vault and containers.
 It is just a learning experiment.
 On each commit the containers will be built and pushed to docker hub.
+Ideally the ultimate goal is to provide a way to deploy vault into kubernetes and allow any services deployed into the cluster to use vault for secret storage.

 - [x] Run Docker version of vault and Consul
 - [x] Separate containers for Docker and Consul